Anna Ornstein: Holocaust

-When German Army took over Hungary in 1944, Jews in Szendrő were quickly identified, forced to wear yellow stars, and were sought out for extermination.
+When the German Army took over Hungary in 1944, Jews in Szendrő were quickly identified, forced to wear yellow stars and were sought out for extermination.

-Anna's two brothers were sent to forced labor camps, while she and the rest of her family were sent to Auschwitz.
+Anna's two brothers were sent to forced-labor camps, while she and the rest of her family were sent to Auschwitz.
 Her two brothers died at the camps, and the Germans killed her father and extended family when they arrived at Auschwitz in June 1944.
 However, Anna and her mother survived deportation, Auschwitz, ghetto imprisonment, and the Parschnitz labor camp.
 The two returned to Hungary in July 1945.

 Life after the Holocaust

-Upon returning to Hungary, Anna finished high school and her mother ran an orphanage for Jewish children whose parents did not come back from the Holocaust.
+Upon returning to Hungary, her mother ran an orphanage for Jewish children whose parents did not come back from the Holocaust.
 She was reunited with Paul Ornstein, whom she had met several years before and who had also survived the Holocaust.
-The two married in March 1946, and the two of them escaped Hungary into West Germany and enrolled in medical school there.
+The two married in March 1946 and subsequently escaped from Hungary into West Germany and enrolled in the Heidelberg School of Medicine.

 Medical training

-After earning their medical degrees in 1952 from Heidelberg University School of Medicine, where some of their classmates were Nazi soldiers, Anna and Paul immigrated to the United States.
-The two are also graduates of the Chicago Institute for Psychoanalysis.
+After earning their medical degrees in 1952 from Heidelberg University School of Medicine, where some of their classmates were former Nazi soldiers, Anna and Paul emigrated to the United States.
+The two were also graduates of the Chicago Institute for Psychoanalysis.

 Medical career

 Ornstein served as a long-time Professor and Emerita Professor of Child Psychiatry at University of Cincinnati Medical School and later as a lecturer in psychiatry at Harvard Medical School.

 She was a Training and Supervising Analyst at the Cincinnati Psychoanalytic Institute and a Supervising Analyst at the Boston Psychoanalytic Society and Institute and Massachusetts Institute for Psychoanalysis.
-She and her husband also co-founded and was the co-director of the International Center for the Study of Psychoanalytic Self-Psychology.
+She and her husband also co-founded and were co-directors of the International Center for the Study of Psychoanalytic Self-Psychology.

 At the University of Cincinnati, Anna and Paul were instrumental in developing and leading the self psychology movement, "a post-Freudian method developed by Heinz Kohut, which stresses empathy and a relational approach in order to enhance the bond between patient and therapist and provide an analytic cure."
 They worked very closely with Kohut.

-Ornstein has written over 100 publications that cover a wide range of topics, including the interpretive process in psychoanalysis, psychoanalytic psychotherapy, child psychotherapy, treatment of children and families, and recovery after traumatic experiences.
+Ornstein wrote over 100 publications that cover a wide range of topics, including the interpretive process in psychoanalysis, psychoanalytic psychotherapy, child psychotherapy, treatment of children and families, and post-traumatic recovery.